-Proposal2.
+Proposal 2.
 Amendment and Restatement of 2014 Omnibus Incentive Plan

-We are asking stockholders to approve the amendment and restatement of our 2014 Omnibus Incentive Plan to, among other things, add 2,200,000 shares to the number of shares available for awards under the plan and extend the term of the plan from May 21, 2024 to May 18, 2028.
+We are asking stockholders to approve the amendment and restatement of our 2014 Omnibus Incentive Plan to, among other things, add 3,000,000 shares to the number of shares available for awards under the plan and to extend the term of the plan by three years, ending May 2031.

-Proposal3.
-Ratification of Appointment of Independent Auditor for 2018
+Proposal 3.
+Ratification of Appointment of Independent Auditor for 2021

-We are asking stockholders to ratify the Audit Committee's retention of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditor to examine and report on our consolidated financial statements and the effectiveness of our internal control over financial reporting for the fiscal year ending December 31, 2018.
+We are asking stockholders to ratify the Audit Committee's retention of PricewaterhouseCoopers LLP, an independent registered public accounting firm, as our independent auditor to examine and report on our consolidated financial statements and the effectiveness of our internal control over financial reporting for the fiscal year ending December 31, 2021.

-Proposal4.
-Approval of 2017 Executive Compensation on an Advisory Basis
+Proposal 4.
+Approval of 2020 Executive Compensation on an Advisory Basis

-We are asking for stockholder approval, on an advisory basis in accordance with Securities and Exchange Commission rules, of the 2017 compensation of our "named executive officers" as disclosed under "Executive Compensation" in this Proxy Statement, including the disclosures set forth thereunder in "-Compensation Discussion and Analysis" and the compensation tables and related narrative discussion.
+We are asking for stockholder approval, on an advisory basis in accordance with Securities and Exchange Commission, or SEC, rules, of the 2020 compensation of our "named executive officers" as disclosed under "Executive Compensation" in this Proxy Statement, including the disclosures set forth thereunder in "-Compensation Discussion and Analysis" and the compensation tables and related narrative discussion.